cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Olivier Michel [Cyberbotics] 11/27/2020 13:19:35
 A bounding object can be composed of several primitive shapes.
 Please follow this tutorial to understand how to build a complex bounding object: [https://cyberbotics.com/doc/guide/tutorial-5-compound-solid-and-physics-attributes](https://cyberbotics.com/doc/guide/tutorial-5-compound-solid-and-physics-attributes)

-##### owongcho 11/27/2020 15:59:45
-I tried it, but didnt work.
-After many trial, this worked for me:

-robot=supervisor.getFromDef('Robot')

-handslot=Node.getField(robot,'handSlot')

-Field.removeMF(handslot,0)

-My question is why the Index in Field.removeMF(fieldName, Index) is bound to -1 and 0?

 ##### Simon Steinmann [Moderator] 11/27/2020 16:01:42
 `@owongcho` -1 is the last index, -2 would be the second last.
 0 is the first.
 If you only have one field, -1 is the last and first entry at the same time

-##### owongcho 11/27/2020 16:03:13
-ok.
-Thank you!

 ##### deej 11/27/2020 16:23:00
 **Recieved value does not meet the condition (1,1)**